 For example, in the non-athletic and business shoe category, we are part of the Brown Shoe Industry Collaboration, an initiative which brings together buyers from one of the world’s largest brown shoe manufacturers.
 The initiative focuses on developing common action plans and shared remediation, and has extended beyond labour and health and safety to consider the suppliers’ environmental performance.

-The Fair Labor Organisation (FLA) is a non-profit organisation made up of private corporations, non-governmental organisations and universities.
+The Fair Labor Association (FLA) is a non-profit organization made up of private corporations, non-governmental organizations and universities.
 It sets workplace standards and appoints accredited inspectors to monitor how well affiliated companies meet these standards.
 The FLA publishes an annual report with each company’s results.
 The FLA accredited the Reebok and adidas compliance programmes in 2004 and 2005.

 As a member of the FLA, adidas is subject to external assessment by independent monitors, participation in the FLA third-party complaint system and public reporting.
-In 2005, the monitoring programme of addas was accredited by the FLA for the first time; re-accreditation took place in 2008.
-This decision was based on independent factory monitoring and verification reports of supplier facilities and a thorough audit of monitoring protocols, training programmes and auditing systems.
+In 2005, the monitoring program of addas was accredited by the FLA for the first time; re-accreditation took place in 2008 and 2017.
+This decision was based on independent factory monitoring and verification reports of supplier facilities and a thorough audit of monitoring protocols, training programs and auditing systems.
 Since joining the FLA, more than 300 independent assessments have been conducted at adidas suppliers.

-The Leather Working Group (LWG) is a group of brands, retailers, product manufacturers, leather manufacturers, chemical suppliers and technical experts that was created in 2005 to develop an environmental stewardship protocol specifically for the leather manufacturing industry.
+The Leather Working Group (LWG) is a group of brands, retailers, product manufacturers, leather manufacturers, chemical suppliers and technical experts that was created in 2005, with adidas as founding member, to develop an environmental stewardship protocol specifically for the leather manufacturing industry.
 The environmental protocol that was developed is updated regularly.

 We say no to deforestation of the Amazon Rainforest